 Transform portfolio.
 In 2016, we steadily continued to develop our portfolio of investments with a view to our strategic target.
 The portfolio of business areas that cannot be developed adequately in the Group has been streamlined systematically.
-For example, we expect to add substantial further value by selling Strato AG to United Internet AG, which was partnerships, please refer to the section "Highlights in the
+For example, we expect to add substantial further value by selling Strato AG to United Internet AG, which was

-For more information on our

-2016 financial year,"
+For more information on our partnerships, please refer to the section "Highlights in the 2016 financial year," page 22 et seq.